OXID-eSales/testing_library/README.md

 ### Execution before test run with additional.inc.php

 Testing library gives possibility to make some actions before test run.
 So if there is a need to to do that, add additional.inc.php file into tests directory and it will be executed.

+## Writing Tests

+### Directory Structure

+Module tests should be placed in module root directory: `path/to/shop/modules/my_module/tests`.
+Tests can by placed in three directories: unit, integration and acceptance depending on tests type.
+`./runtests` collects tests from unit and integration directories, while `./runtests-selenium` - from acceptance.
+Code coverage is calculated from both unit and integration tests.

+### Writing unit and integration tests

+Unit and integration should be placed under `tests/unit` and `tests/integration` directories.
+Any number of subdirectories can be created inside - all tests will be collected.
+Unit and integration tests should extend `oxUnitTestCase` class so that database, registry, configuration parameters restoration, module activation would work.
+If unit tests are not relying on database or registry and are real clean unit tests, `PHPUnit_Framework_TestCase` class can be extended, but have in mind that autoloading of module classes and correct shop classes extension will not work.
+All preparation works can be done in `additional.inc.php` file.
+This file is loaded before database dump creation and before running any of the test, so can be used autoloaders registration, demodata preparation, etc.
+For unit testing shop is installed without default demodata added.

+### Writing acceptance tests

+Currently for acceptance testing Mink library and selenium/goutte drivers are used.
+Acceptance tests should be placed under `tests/acceptance` directory and extend `oxAcceptanceTestCase`.
+Tested module will NOT be activated by default, but this can be done by extending `AcceptanceTestCase::addTestData()` method and activating module manually.
+This method will be run before any test and before database dump creation, but only once per tests suite.
+For acceptance testing shop is installed with default demodata.
+Additional demodata can be added to `testSql` directory by the name of `demodata_EE.sql`, `demodata_PE_CE.sql` or `demodata_EE_mall.sql` (when subshop functionality is enabled in test_config).
+These files will be loaded on top of the database depending on the shop edition.
+Any additional files, needed for testing can be placed under `testData` directory - all content will be copied onto the shop source before running tests.